-The School District provides public education to approximately 6,000 full time equivalent (FTE) students in twelve elementary schools, two middle schools, one high school, an alternate school, a distant education school, and a trades college.
-In addition to K-12 education services, the District also provides a French immersion program, an art based K-6 school, a traditional K-6 school, and an outdoor education program.
-The District is structured with one core 10-12 Secondary school, allowing students to select from an extremely broad selection of courses for the most personalised education possible.
-Further, the District is exploring expanding Riverside College, a unique grade 12/post secondary institute that focuses on career paths in areas as diverse as electrician and community support worker.
+The School District provides public education to approximately 6,000 full time equivalent (FTE) students in twelve elementary schools, two middle schools, one secondary school, an alternate school, a distant education school, and a trades college.
+In addition to K-12 education services, the School District also provides a French immersion program, an art based K-6 school, a traditional K-6 school, and an outdoor education program.
+The secondary school is structured to offer education for grades 10-12, allowing students to select from an extremely broad selection of courses for the most personalised education possible.
+Further, the School District is exploring expanding Riverside College, a unique grade 12/post secondary institute that focuses on career paths in areas as diverse as electrician and community support worker.

-As noted further below, we are very excited about the expansion of Halq'emeylem language classes at the Middle School level, with a plan to move into upper grades in the years to come.
+As noted further below, we are very excited about the expansion of Halq'emeylem language classes at the middle school level, with a plan to move into upper grades in the years to come.